galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

  - eukaryote
  - VGP
 questions:
-- "what combination of tools can produce the highest quality assembly of vertebrate genomes?"
+- "What combination of tools can produce the highest quality assembly of vertebrate genomes?"
-- "How can we evaluate how good it is?"
+- "How can we evaluate the quality of the assembly in a reference-free way?"
 objectives:
 - "Learn the tools necessary to perform a de novo assembly of a vertebrate genome"
 - "Evaluate the quality of the assembly"
 time_estimation: '3h'
 key_points:
-- "The VGP pipeline allows to generate error-free, near gapless reference-quality genome assemblies"
+- "The VGP pipeline allows users to generate error-free, near gapless reference-quality genome assemblies"
-- "The assembly can be divided in four main stages: genome profile analysis, HiFi long read phased assembly with hifiasm, Bionano hybrid scaffolding and Hi-C hybrid scaffolding"
+- "The assembly can be divided in four main stages: genome profile analysis, HiFi long read phased assembly with hifiasm, Bionano hybrid scaffolding and Hi-C scaffolding"
 contributors:
 - delphine-l
 - astrovsky01